-There was a clear tendency that risk-avoidance behaviour negatively affects foraging efficiency.
-In the global model we present in the main text it was not significant, but when a single trait model was considered the effect was apparent (Table S2, SOM).
-That indicates that in the most extreme scenario individuals exhibiting high risk-aversion might jeopardize their survival in terms of energy intake while individuals with low-risk aversion, although benefiting from high foraging efficiency, would be more likely to be predated.
-If the risk-avoidance was related to birds personality, the relationship between that and foraging efficiency would contribute in the selection of given behavioural phenotype in given predation risk level.
-Consistently, frequent changes and/or unpredictable level of risk predation in the environment would maintain variability in this behavioural phenotype [18].
+There was a clear tendency that risk avoidance behavior negatively affects foraging efficiency.
+In the global model, that we presented in the main text, it was not significant but the effect was apparent in a single trait model (Table S2, Supplementary Online Materials).
+That indicates that in the most extreme scenario, individuals exhibiting high risk aversion may tend to jeopardize their survival in terms of energy intake, while individuals with low risk aversion, although benefiting from high foraging efficiency, would be more likely to be predated.
+If the risk avoidance was related to birds personality, the relationship between that and foraging efficiency would contribute in the selection of given behavioral phenotype in given predation risk level.
+Consistently, frequent changes and/or unpredictable level of risk predation in the environment would maintain variability in this behavioral phenotype [18].
+Again, we cannot boldly conclude here about birds personality but the results are intriguing and encourage to explore this research avenue in the future.

-To maximize fitness, hummingbirds should adaptively allocate both the exploratory and risk-avoidance behaviours.
-Here we considered the issue in respect to a given species but interpreting our study we could speculate that these two behaviours were also differently allocated in hummingbirds that differ in foraging strategy, trappliners and territorials.
-The two groups are likely to experience different predation level, and so others behaviours like exploration and risk-avoidance could also differ.
-All that might then affect foraging performance [49–51].
-Thus, our study suggest possible importance of predator pressure in shaping foraging strategy of various hummingbirds.
+To maximize fitness, hummingbirds should adaptively allocate both the exploratory and risk avoidance behaviors.
+Here we considered the issue in respect to a given species but interpreting our study in a broader context we could speculate that exploratory and risk avoidance should be differently allocated in hummingbirds that differ in foraging strategy, like trappliners and territorials.
+The two groups are likely to experience different risk of predation, and so behaviors like exploration and risk avoidance could also differ.
+Weighting the relative effect of these intrinsic behavioral features can allow us to more accurately understand the evolutionary factors shaping foraging performance [49–51].

-An increasing foraging efficiency with an increase in arousal may be counterintuitive at first glance, time allocated to movements potentially limits the time for foraging.
-However, arousal was not a repeatable trait, thus an animal arousal may be an outcome of its nutritional state.
-Then more active individuals could be more effective during the foraging, owing to their good body condition or high motivation to forage.
+An increasing foraging efficiency with an increase in arousal may be counterintuitive at first glance, as time allocated to movements potentially limits the time for foraging.
+However, arousal was not a repeatable trait, thus bird’s arousal may simply reflect its nutritional state, thus it may vary considerably between different days and even visits.
+Then, more active individuals could be the more effective during the foraging, owing to their good body condition or high motivation to forage.